-To connect the projector to a notebook or desktop computer
+To connect the projector to a notebook or desktop computer:

-- Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - Connect the other end of the VGA cable to the D-SUB IN signal input socket on the projector. - 3.
-If you wish to use the remote paging function, take a USB cable and connect the larger end to the USB port of the computer, and the smaller end to the USB socket on the projector.
-See "Remote paging operations" on page 42 for details. - 4.
-If you wish to make use of the projector (mixed mono) speaker in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.
-Once connected, the audio can be controlled by the projector On-Screen Display
+• With a VGA cable: • With a DVI-D cable: Your computer must be equipped with a DVI-D input socket.
+1. Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer.
+1. Take a DVI-D cable and connect one end to the DVI-D output socket of the computer.
+Connect Connect the other end of the VGA cable to the D - the other end of the cable to the DVI-D signal SUB/COMP.
+IN signal input socket on the input socket on the projector. projector.

+- 3. If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.

+Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
+See "Audio Settings" on page 42 for details.